bontusss/nucleus/docs/SAMPLE_DATA.md

 # Sample Data Documentation

-This document describes the sample data available for the Hotel ERP system, including sample users, roles, and permissions.
+This document describes the sample data available for the Nucleus Business system, including sample users, roles, and permissions.

 ## Overview